alephnode/alephnode/src/pages/07-event-handler-binding/index.md

 ### Which Should I Use?

-For some, the question is a matter of preference.
+The truth is, the question is a matter of preference.

-What _matters_, they argue, is that you understand why you're binding at all, which problem it's solving, and the alternative approaches to weigh among your team.
+What _matters_ is that you understand why you're binding at all, which problem it's solving, and the alternative approaches to weigh among your team.

-Then again, there's <a href="https://medium.com/@charpeni/arrow-functions-in-class-properties-might-not-be-as-great-as-we-think-3b3551c440b1" target="_blank">a growing sense</a> that arrow functions have their drawbacks.
+Then again, there's <a href="https://medium.com/@charpeni/arrow-functions-in-class-properties-might-not-be-as-great-as-we-think-3b3551c440b1" target="_blank">a growing sense</a> that arrow functions as class methods have their drawbacks (namely because they're not methods at all, but rather converted to class properties).

-Regardless of whichever method you pick, neither option will include the bound function in the class instance's prototype.
+Regardless of whichever method you pick, neither option will include the bound function in the class prototype.
 That means the functions are duplicated with each new instance created.

 As Kyle <a href="https://twitter.com/getify/status/1102606270102757376" target="_blank">concluded in his tweet thread</a>, hard-bounded functions are "fundamentally incompatible with a prototypal-class system".

 If possible, avoid referencing _this_ in methods added to event listeners.
 Otherwise, understand that maintaining context for events comes with a cost, so do so thoughtfully.

 ### Further Resources